code-boxx/Core-Boxx-PHP-Framework/README.md

 ## CORE BOXX
-Core Boxx is a lightweight PHP modular development framework.
-The whole idea is not to be another bloated framework with tons of unused features.
-So it is built around the concept of modularity, load only what you need.
+Core Boxx is an open-source PHP framework that comes with a PDO database, a pretty URL, and an API system out of the box.
+But the idea is not to be a bloated framework with tons of unused features.
+So it is built around the concept of modularity, loading only what you need.
 It is more like "predefined system modules you can expand on", rather than a full-fledged framework.
 <br><br>

 ## "OUT OF THE BOX" FEATURES